dotstar/PU---Python-Bindings-for-EMC-Unity/README.md

 Create a fork of the project into your own reposity.
 Make all your necessary changes and create a pull request with a description on what was added or removed and details explaining the changes in lines of code.
 If approved, project owners will merge it.
 Licensing
 ---------
-**PLACE A COPY OF THE [APACHE LICENSE](http://emccode.github.io/sampledocs/LICENSE "LICENSE") FILE IN YOUR PROJECT**

-Licensed under the Apache License, Version 2.0 (the “License”); you may not use this file except in compliance with the License.
-You may obtain a copy of the License at <http://www.apache.org/licenses/LICENSE-2.0>
+Licensed under the The MIT License ( [MIT](http://emccode.github.io/sampledocs/LICENSE) ) (the “License”); you may not use this file except in compliance with the License.
+You may obtain a copy of the License at <https://opensource.org/licenses/MIT>

 Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on an “AS IS” BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the License for the specific language governing permissions and limitations under the License.